-- Educating themselves and their members on the Community Standards and the Community Standards Process. - Fully cooperating in all parts of the Community Standards Process. - Providing truthful and complete information to any University official to the best of their ability. - Completing, in a timely fashion, all imposed disciplinary outcomes of a Community Standards case resolution. - Regularly checking their University email account as reported in Banner for official correspondence regarding Community Standards policies and procedures.
+- Educating themselves and their members on the Community Standards and the Community Standards Process. - Fully cooperating in all parts of the Community Standards Process. - 3.
+Providing truthful and complete information to any University official, including but not limited to the Community Standards Officer, to the best of their ability. - Completing, in a timely fashion, all imposed disciplinary outcomes of a Community Standards case resolution. - Regularly checking their University email account as reported in Banner for official correspondence regarding Community Standards matters.